Go to main content

 Get help choosing the right one!

-Plastic materials for injection molded plastic parts
+Plastic materials for injection-moulded plastic parts

-When it comes to injection molded plastic, the choice of plastic material is crucial for the result.
-With the right material, you get a longer product lifespan, increased strength, and better resistance to chemicals.
-If you need to discuss plastic materials,
+When it comes to injection-moulded plastic, the choice of plastic material is crucial for the result.
+With the right material, you get a product with a long lifespan, enhanced strength, and resistance to chemicals or harsh weather conditions, if required.
+If you want to discuss plastic materials, please feel free to contact our product development department.

 A selection of the most common